timosalm/going-serverless-workshop/workshop/workshop/content/exercises/knative.md

-For the following demos we'll use **Knative** as a Serverless runtime.
+For the following demos, we'll use **Knative** as a Serverless runtime.

 ![](../images/knative.png)